Skip to main content

 Release toggles enable you to deploy untested code to production as dormant code without turning it on.

-In the practice of continuous delivery, using release toggles ensures your users are shielded from seeing unfinished product features or fully developed features not yet prepared for deployment.
+In the practice of continuous delivery, release toggles ensure your users are shielded from seeing unfinished product features or fully developed features not yet prepared for deployment.

 Release toggles are only active for a few weeks.
 Once the product feature/code is shipped out, they are deactivated.